higanworks/kitchen-zcloudjp/README.md

 This driver uses the [giraffi/zcloudjp](https://github.com/giraffi/zcloudjp) gem to provision and destroy SmartMachines.

-This driver was made by reference to the [opscode/kitchen-ec2](https://github.com/opscode/kitchen-ec2/).

 ## Requirements

 There are no external system requirements for this driver.
-However you will need access to an [Z Cloud(JP)](http://z-cloud.jp/) account.
+However you will need access to a [Z Cloud(JP)](http://z-cloud.jp/) account and api-key.

 ## Installation